 A well-diversified passive income portfolio can be a great way to build your wealth over time.
 Here’s how you can use ETFs to achieve this.

-If you’re looking to secure your future, or to achieve a modest but comfortable retirement, investing is very likely your best option.
+If you’re looking to secure your future financially or to achieve a modest but comfortable retirement, investing is likely to be your best option.

 To the uninitiated, investing can be complicated and bewildering, conjuring up images of spiky price charts and roller coaster emotions.
-But actually, true and proper investing is actually quite sedate, even boring.
+In reality, if you're doing it right, investing is actually quite sedate, even a bit boring.

 What is a passive income portfolio?

 A passive income portfolio is an investment portfolio composed of instruments that provide income on a regular basis, without you having to do anything.

 It is basically a set-it-and-forget-it type of strategy, and once properly set up, all that’s left for you to do is to watch your money grow.

 Depending on your finances and preferences, you may also want to invest more money periodically to help your portfolio grow faster, or to take advantage of new opportunities that you may come across.

 You can make some tweaks and adjustments here and there, but ultimately, passive income works best if you leave it alone and let time do its thing.

 The key to passive income is dividends.
 Some examples of dividend stocks are banks,